ales-tsurko/cells/README.md

 ### Version 1.0.0

-It's ~90% ready for alpha.
+~~It's ~90% ready for alpha.~~v1.0.0-beta is ready.
 But there are some important points:

 I chose Python to get the first version quickly and to look at the design at a high level, without going deep into details.
 And without tests.
 And with imperfect code quality...
 So the first version is going to be more like a prototype.
 But ready-to-use working prototype though, developed with live performance stability in mind.

-After I'll finish the programm, these things still have to be done for the v1.0.0:

-* [ ] theming
-* [ ] packaging/deployment configuration
-* [ ] documentation
-* [ ] website

-I'm going to finish the v1.0.0-beta until November, 19.

 ### Version 1.1.0